faucetsdn/daq/docs/cloud_tests.md

 A number of additional setup steps are required for enabling testing against "smart devices" that communicate with the cloud.
 The tests themselves are part of the `subset/cloud/test_udmi` module included in the standard DAQ distro.
-The same basic device-to-cloud validation test pipeline can be done manually and automatically (through DAQ); it's instructure to fully understand the manual test pipeline before engaging with the automated setup.
+The same basic device-to-cloud validation test pipeline can be done manually and automatically (through DAQ); it's instructive to fully understand the manual test pipeline before engaging with the automated setup.

 ## Manual Test Pipeline